aurelia/vscode-extension/README.md

   + --- root/
   |    + --- frontend/
   |        + --- aurelia/
-  |            + --- src/             // Default place where the Extension tries to search for
+  |            + --- src/             // Default place where the Extension tries to search
   |                                        for Aurelia files
   |            + --- tsconfig.json    // (Optional) Powers all the language features
   |                                        (through a Typescript Program)